Author: Leon Wimmenhoeve

 Email notification doesn’t show correct content

-Email notifications are sent when triggered by certain features or possible updates from Really Simple SSL.
-This is what you need to know: The email is sent to your email, either defaulted to the admin email or, if entered, the email under General Settings.
-The email will trigger if needed, also if another administrator enables or disables a feature.
-Some emails are sent without previous action by an administrator.
-You can disable this feature under General Settings.
-If you are
+Email notifications are sent when triggered by certain features or possible updates from Really Simple Security.
+This is what you need to know: The email is sent to your email (the email address under Security -> Settings -> General, or if empty, the Administration Email Address in the WordPress General Settings) The email will trigger automatically when needed, also in the event that another Administrator enables or disables an essential feature in the plugin.
+Some emails are sent without previous

 About email notifications in Really Simple Security